 Taucu is fermented soy beans paste which are popular in Chinese and Southeast Asian cuisine.
 You can find this ingredient in Malaysia, Singapore, Indonesia and even Thailand.
 If you are not in the region, it might be tougher to get taucu as the ingredient is not as popular as the Japanese version, miso.
 Therefore, you can substitute taucu with miso.
 While they are almost similar, miso has a smoother consistency and taucu has more intensed flavours than miso.

 In fact, the original dish uses pork and is known as ‘babi pong teh’, where ‘babi’ means pig in the Malay language.
 Substituting it with chicken, it simply becomes ’ayam pong teh’ as in the Malay language, ‘ayam’ means chicken.

-It is salty but sweet at the same time.
-Trust me, it is not a weird combination at all.
-I have to admit that this dish tastes even better overnight even though I do not like to consume overnight food.
-The potatoes taste so good when infused with the fermented bean paste and palm sugar.
+I have to admit that this dish tastes even better overnight even though I do not encourage consuming such food.
+The potatoes taste so good after absorbing the fermented bean paste and palm sugar.

 Aromatics and tofu puffs in pong teh chicken

 Originally, pong teh is cooked without the extra herbs like cloves, star anise or dried bean curds.
 I personally love the herbs combination as it makes the dish exceptionally flavourful.
 As I have mentioned, the gravy of this dish is really delicious.
 So, when tofu puffs are added, they soaked up the gravy.
 You can imagine the gravy flooding your mouth as you sink your teeth into them!